 Go for a hike

-Listening to predictions for this winter and it sounds like there may not be a lot of opportunities for snow.
+Listening to predictions for this winter and it is hard to know how much snow to expect.
 Don’t let it disappoint you too much.
 You can still get out there for a winter hike.
-The best part, there are little to any ticks in the winter.
+The best part, snow or not, there are little to any ticks in the winter.

 Enjoy a winter beach walk